Rocket-CDS/DNNrocket/CKEditor/ReadMe_CKEditor.md

 A full config html rel path can be passed to the razor token.

 Becuase the CKEditor uses a element as a canvas, the sourcecode created by the editor needs to be moved into a input field before saving.
-This is be done by using JS on the simplisityJS command "s-before" save button.
+This is done by using JS on the simplisityJS command "s-before" save button.

 ```
 <div class="w3-col m2 w3-button simplisity_click"